ArtifexSoftware/MuPDF.NET/docs/api/document-writer-class.rst

       :arg path: the output file.
 This may be a string file name, or any Python file pointer.

-      :arg str options: specify saving options for the output PDF.
+      :arg string options: specify saving options for the output PDF.
 Typical are "compress" or "clean".
 More possible values may be taken from help output of the `mutool convert` CLI utility.

    .. method:: BeginPage(Rect mediabox)